pb4ugoout/Jamboard/carrier_details.md

 V.) 4-pin single row JST.
 I2C connection to IC Z.

 W.) 6-pin single row JST.
 UART0.
 Doesn't output anything from the stock Jamboard Jetson module.
 Tested working from other modules.
+UART is enabled in the bootloader but disabled in the config.

 X.) HDMI Video Out (possible mirror of eDP on label M).